 I was raised as a Catholic, a faith that does not escape the barbs of those who use its’ well-documented history of repression to point out what they believe to be the hypocrisy of the religion itself.
 Since I am an intensely spiritual person, I have always used the mantra of the Mass as a tool to “get quiet,” and indeed to meditate.
 If I had been raised a Lutheran or a Baptist or a Buddhist I’m fairly certain that I would do the same, because prayer is what provided me a window into my spiritual consciousness and helped me develop my own worldview.

 I do not judge others who do not share my religion, nor do I try to impose my views upon them.
-It is one of the things I despise during this political season: the idea that one group thinks they are “more holy” than another, simply because of their overt religiousity.
-It is this nonsense that undercuts the entire political process, not to mention adding to great divide that exists in America.
+It is one of the things I despise: the idea that one group thinks they are “more holy” than another, simply because of their overt religiosity.
+It only adds to great divide that exists in North America and beyond.

 As I have stated repeatedly throughout this blog, I take the responsibility of producing documentary films very seriously.
 My training as a young journalist mandated that I become an excellent researcher, and since my films are often outside of the norm of mainstream journalism, facts are the prime currency I wield.

 Many of you: doctors, parents, critics, may not like GENERATION RX — and that is fine with me.
-But if my film helps spur the much-needed debate about the overuse of psyciatric medicines among children and teens, I will gladly take the heat from those who believe these medicines are “a godsend.”
-If you actually see the entire film when it is released, you will know that for all of the damning evidence I present in the film, NONE of it is designed to take away your choice to use these medicines.
-I call that “medical freedom of choice,” and it is a tenet at the core of my beliefs.
+But if my film helps spur the much-needed debate about the overuse of psychiatric medicines among children and teens, I will gladly take the heat from those who believe these medicines are “a godsend.”
+If you actually see the entire film, you will know that for all of the damning evidence I present in the film, NONE of it is designed to take away your choice to use these medicines.
+All I aimed to do was to provide the necessary facts so that parents could make a fully informed choice prior to putting their children on these drugs.
+That's called “medical freedom of choice,” and it is a tenet at the core of my beliefs.

 So, let the insults fly, if you must. . .but become part of the debate.
-My only request is that critics realize this has nothing to do with religion.
-Rather, this film is about a pattern of deception by the federal government and drug companies regarding the “science” behind these powerful drugs.
+My only request is that critics realize this has nothing to do with religion, cults, or any other extraneous nonsense.
+Rather, this film is about people. . .and about a pattern of deception by the federal government and drug companies regarding the “science” behind these powerful drugs.